35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 The Finance Director notes ‘The estimated financial impact in relation to the PFI represents a very significant financial challenge to the council and will require continual re-examination moving forward’.

+Jan 2010	The Council adopts the AAP.
+The estimated ‘full lifetime cost’ of the capital programme is around £1.2 billion with an identified funding shortfall of around £169m.

+The Council has the freehold ownership of the land, subject to a number of long leases granted as Right to Buy or business leases.
+These will be acquired by negotiation or by Compulsory Purchase Orders.
+The first three phases of development will be marketed as cleared sites i.e. with residents re-housing and homes demolished.
+The second and third phases may be partly funded by PFI.
+The fourth phase which is likely to have greater land value, may be demolished by an appointed developer.

+The sale of the land in manageable parcels should generate competitive bids and prove attractive to a wider range of developers, contractors, funders and Registered Social Landlords (RSLs).
+The Council is in discussions with the HCA about funding new replacement affordable rented and intermediate accommodation in phase 1.
+The GLA has provided £2m for improvements to Burgess Park, with £4m match funding from the NDC.

+The schemes infrastructure will be provided by appointed contractors or by preferred developer partners and paid for out of an estate-wide social and strategic infrastructure tariff.

+A partnership between the Council, HCA, the GLA and the Government Office for London (GOL) will give public sector leadership as a clearly defined client.
+This will allow the  best use of public sector expertise and financial support, and will enhance private sector developer confidence.

+The Partnership will retain control over all aspects of the development programme, maximise its returns on a phase by phase basis because it will retain control of the land, and ensure that infrastructure is delivered in a sustainable way to support the development.

+Feb 2010  	The Council takes Compulsory Purchase Order (CPO) powers for remainder of Phase 1.
+This comprises 1-59 Wolverton (Site 7; 59 dwellings); 42-256 Bradenham, 1- 172 Chiltern, 1-149 Chartridge,1-28 Arklow (Sites 1b and 1c; 566 dwellings) and 300-313 Missenden (Site 10; 14 dwellings).
+The total number of dwellings is 639.

+Site 7 has 18 leaseholders, Sites 1b and 1c has 65 leaseholders and Site 7 has 2 leaseholders.
+The total number of leaseholders is 85.

+The Council aims to conclude leaseholder purchases by 2012.
+The estimated costs of acquiring the leasehold properties are -  £11.923m, compensation;  £1.192m homeloss payments; £64k disturbance payments; total £13.75m.

+Ellison House, on Albany Road, a Probation Service hostel is excluded because it is Crown Property.
+The Council hopes to include the site at a later stage, if an alternative premises can be agrees with the Service.

+Council notes that the 75% of Right to Buy receipts transferred to Treasury can be reduced by 35% of admin costs of buy-back, if it is negotiated rather than secured by CPO.